VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

 As you can see, we are going to give our users options for registration.
-They can either click a button that will send them to a view for registering through oauth or they can fill out a form with their `username`, `email`, `name` and password.
+They can either click a button that will send them to a view for registering through OAuth or they can fill out a form with their `username`, `email`, `name`, and password.
 These are the form fields we defined above in the `RegistrationForm` in the users `forms.py` file.

 I like extra control over
 how my form looks so I list fields individually with bootstrap class attributes defined.
 Also, note how I make some `anchor` tags look like buttons by adding the bootstrap `btn` class.
-Finally, remember to add the `form.hidden_tag()` field for csrf protection on form post submission.
+Finally, remember to add the `form.hidden_tag()` field for CSRF protection on form post submission.

-Next lets take a look at the `login` form:
+Next, let's take a look at the `login` form:

 `root/templates/users/login.html`